cdriscol/chris-driscol/README.md

 pnpm -C packages/infra synth
 ```

+## Deployment

+Deployments run via GitHub Actions on `main` pushes.
+The workflow builds the web app, builds the Rust Lambda zip, deploys CDK, syncs the web assets to S3, and invalidates CloudFront.

 ## Legacy

 The legacy codebase (webpack, Flow, Express) is archived in `legacy/` and is not used by the new build.